jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

 Collection Operations
 ---------------------

-* For the collections we're looking at, we need a way to:
+* In general, for the collections being discussed in this course, there needs to be a way to

     * Add something to the collection
     * Remove something from the collection
     * Look at something, but do not remove it

-* However, the way these are done may differ between collections

-* Other things we will want to do with our collections are:
-    * ``isEmpty`` --- See if the collection is empty
+    * Check if the collection is empty
-    * ``size`` --- Check how many things are in the collection
+    * Determine the number of things in the collection

+* However, the way these are done may differ between the different types of collections

+* Additionally, it may be helpful to

-    * ``toString`` --- Get a string version of the collection
+    * Generate a string representation of the collection --- ``toString``
+    * Check if two collections are equal --- ``equals``

 Stack Context